Breathe.

 Dinner: Stir-fry broccoli, mushrooms, ginger, turmeric, and protein (chicken, tofu, or lentils).

-Snack: Green tea + handful nuts.
+Snack: Green tea + handful of nuts.
 Goldenmilk evening wind-down.

 Color.
 Variety.
 Consistency.